envytools/envytools/docs/hw/bus/bars.rst

 The BAR uses 64-bit addressing on native PCIE cards, 32-bit addressing on native PCI/AGP.
 It uses BAR2 slot on native PCIE, BAR3 on native PCI/AGP.
-It is non-prefetchable memory on cards up to and including NVA0, prefetchable memory on NVAA+.
+It is non-prefetchable memory on cards up to and including G200, prefetchable memory on MCP77+.
 The size is at least 16MB and is set via :ref:`straps <pstraps>`.

 BAR2: NV3 indirect memory access